Why are some beers stronger than others?

 While hosting brewery tours here in Asheville, I get asked a wide variety of questions regarding the brewing process, but some come up more often than others.
 For those who are unable to visit Asheville to take a brewery tour, I thought I’d start a series to answer some of them here.
 In our first edition we will tackle the following common question on tours:

 We all know that beers come in different strengths.
-An Ordinary Bitter from England may only hover around 3% ABV (alcohol by volume), while an American Barleywine might reach 13%.
+There is no simple answer to the question, “What is the alcohol content of beer”.
+An Ordinary Bitter from England may only hover around 3% ABV, while an American Barleywine might reach 13%.
 How does the brewer control it?
 The most common way is to control the amount of barley versus the amount of beer being brewed.

 Variables such as the length of the fermentation, the amount of yeast added to the fermentor, etc., are not as significant.
 During fermentation, yeast begin with a growth phase.
 They increase their cell count before fermenting the wort into beer.
 Though proper pitching rates are valuable for a variety of reasons, the amount of yeast added is not the main factor in determining final ABV.